 We turned left and entered the Rainforest Biome, at which point my camera lens steamed up and the cold damp feeling from outdoors was replaced by a warm clammy sensation fitting with the topical nature of this zone.

 This biome is made up of four interconnected domes, which at their highest point measure the same as 11 double decker buses stacked on top of each other.

 Less impressed by this amazing feat of engineering and cultivation was Tin Box Tot who was having ‘one of those days’.
 We were able to keep her attention for about 10 minutes before she wanted to leave.

 We made the midday session and were regaled with a story of far away kingdoms and fairy princesses.
 This was a bit of a turning point for Tin Box Tot and probably saved the day for us.

 There was a brief break in the showers, giving us enough time to explore the sensory garden and some of the children’s play areas on our way to The Core.

 A lot of it went over the heads of our girls at three and one-years-old, but the Tot queued up a few times tom turn the wheel on the giant nutcracker and enjoyed running around the 70-tonne granite seed at the centre of the building.

 Before we knew it we had spent five hours at the Eden Project and it was time to head back to the caravan for our girls’ next meal time (we miss these at our peril!).

-If you plan to see the views from the treetop walkway in the Rainforest Biome then you’d be better to carry or wear your baby, but otherwise the Eden Project is pushchair friendly.
+If you plan to see the views from the treetop walkway in the Rainforest Biome then you’d be better to carry or wear your baby, but otherwise the Eden Project is mostly pushchair friendly.

 Eating at the Eden Project

-Dogs at the Eden Project
+Are dogs allowed at the Eden Project?

+Yes.
 As we were staying just down the road in our caravan we decided to bring Tin Box Dog along with us for the day.
 The good news is that dogs can be walked on a lead around the outdoor gardens at The Eden Project.

 The shelters are wooden, open fronted sheds designed to keep the worst of he sun off your car – not so much of a problem during our visit!
 You are asked to return to your vehicle regularly to check on your pet – common sense really.

 Tip tips for families